neondatabase/website/content/docs/extensions/pg_stat_statements.md

 | SELECT p.*, c.name AS category FROM products      | 23,984  |
 ```

-### Look up most recently executed queries
+### Look up the most time-consuming queries

-The following query returns details about queries executed in the last hour, in order of the most recently executed.
+The following query returns details about the most time-consuming queries, ordered by execution time.

 <Admonition type="note">
 In Neon, this query can help identify SQL queries that are waking up an idle compute endpoint.